gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 Also, CSN-processors are cumbersome to write if they have to deal with (partial/feigned) case-insensitivity.

-In a future version of this project, we or others might provide a "use at your own risk" backend which produce SQL DDL statements without quoted identifiers

 ---

 In CDL, an identifier may be used before its definitions,